farfromunique/vampirePoints/README.md

 2/1/2014: Updated this document to reflect intent, as well as to add copyright notices.

-4/12/2014: Rewrote the backend to support dynamic sheet building in PHP, as well as adding hooks to allow printing,
+4/12/2014: Rewrote the backend to support dynamic sheet building in PHP, as well as adding hooks to allow printing.

+6/7/2014: Finished implementing Save process.
+Load process is about 90%.